 Non commercial & committed to the public good

 Our governance and our funding structure is designed to be diversified and multi-stakeholder.
-This ensures that our research is not designed to represent a particular interest group, but rather our best understanding of the truth.
+This helps ensure that our research does not represent a particular interest group, but rather our best understanding of the truth.

 Science and evidence based

 One of the three long-term goals of the Paris Agreement is “making finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development” (Article 2.1c).
 At the 2° Investing Initiative, we work to reform investment frameworks and mobilize the financial sector to reallocate capital in line with below-2°C climate goals.

-Eight years after our founding in 2012 with the mission to “Promote the integration of climate constraints in financial institutions’ investment strategies and financial regulation”, nearly all of core concepts we devised have become integrated into voluntary practices, as well as being placed on the regulatory agenda in the EU and further afield.
+Eight years after our founding in 2012 with the mission to “Promote the integration of climate constraints in financial institutions’ investment strategies and financial regulation”, nearly all of core concepts we devised have become integrated into market practices, as well as being placed on the regulatory agenda in the EU and beyond.